-[37] The Tribunal stated that a court in at least one other Canadian jurisdiction found that an aspect of the control of its proceedings includes making decisions about the publication of information about those proceedings.8

-[38] The Tribunal also noted that in Germain v.
-Automobile Injury Appeal Commission9 (Germain), the Saskatchewan Queens Bench found that provincial privacy legislation did not prevent a provincial tribunal from exercising control over the publication of its decisions.
+- [31] The Tribunal stated that a court in at least one other Canadian jurisdiction found that an aspect of a tribunal's control over its proceedings includes making decisions about the publication of information about those proceedings.
+In Germain v.
+Automobile Injury Appeal Commission (Germain), the Saskatchewan Court found that provincial privacy legislation did not prevent a provincial tribunal from exercising control over the publication of its decisions. - [32] The Tribunal also raised a concern that a complaint to the IPC is effectively a collateral attack on the Tribunal's decision and a challenge of the decision should be made to the Divisional Court by way of application for judicial review.